orrnithogalum/moroder/README.md

 yt-dlp.
 Required for the Firefox forks, which are indistinguishable from Firefox by name alone; stock Firefox and the Chromium browsers find their default profile without it.
 Without working stream cookies, age-restricted and premium tracks will not play.
+[More on passing cookies to yt-dlp](https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp)

 Album names come from last.fm when a key is present and iTunes when it is not.
 A free key: <https://www.last.fm/api/account/create>